 Forward foreign exchange contracts are entered into to manage exposure to fluctuations in foreign currency exchange rates on the purchase payments.

-As at 31 December 2016, the Company had no open forward foreign exchange contracts (31 December 2015: Opened forward foreign exchange contracts which have settlement dates in June 2016).
+As at 31 December 2018, the Company had open forward foreign exchange contracts which have settlement dates in June 2019 (2017: in July 2018).
+The amounts to be received and contractual exchange rates of the outstanding contracts are: